Egerton Rothesay School, Berkhamsted

 Main Responsibilities & Duties

-To be an effective teacher of Faith Studies (RE) to pupils across the age and ability range
+To be an effective teacher of PE to pupils across the age and ability range

-• Lead by example – act as a positive role model to students and be an effective classroom teacher
+• Lead by example – act as a positive role model to Pupils and be an effective teacher

 • Plan and prepare effective lessons which meet the needs of all pupils.

-• Ensure pupils’ work is marked regularly in accordance with the school’s Assessment & Reporting Policy.
+• Ensure KS4/5 pupils’ work is marked regularly in accordance with the school’s Assessment & Reporting Policy.

-• To use assessment to further improve pupils’ learning and to be able to report progress to the leader of the RE Department, the Leadership Team and to parents.
+• To use assessment to further improve pupils’ learning and to be able to report progress to the leader of the PE Department, the leadership team and to parents.

 • Ensure high standards of behaviour through implementation of the school’s Behaviour Policy.